 BBS:FM has new secret content for you to unlock, but unlike KH1 and 2, you don’t get the old secret ending for free.
-Instead, you unlock both the new and the old content via the same criteria, which I’m going to go into now.
+Instead, you unlock both the new and the old content at the same time via the same criteria, which I’m going to go into now.
 Bear in mind that 2.5 BBS’ secret ending unlock requirements are radically unclear, so I’m relying on this post by bilingual KHI member Kazr, who conveyed information from some Japanese sites in this post here.

 In Critical, you simply have to beat the game to get the secret endings.
 Again, no fuss.
 In Proud, you have to beat the game while also having a perfect score on each character’s Sticker sheet by finding the Stickers and then by putting them into the right spots.
 This is very, very easy, so easy that there aren’t many players who will play on Critical just to get an easier secret ending, like in KH2.
 In Standard, you have to do the Sticker thing and also win the Keyslinger Trophy.
 This is an in-game achievement that has always been in the game, but was only attached to the endings with FM.
 Keyslinger is unlocked by killing 9999 Unversed across all folders, which is at least a brainless task if nothing else.
 I mean they’re not twisting your arm here, just go fight in the Arena for a few… uh, days, if necessary.
 Extra bonus: because the in-game Trophies are attached to the game’s system data, you keep them in all subsequent playthroughs so long as you don’t erase the system data, which means that once you unlock Keyslinger, you never have to do it again!
 In fact, one colourful way to get Keyslinger would be to just… play the game again to round off your numbers!